-Create an educational poster, notebook or display about any manual activity or on any wildlife topic of choice that is age/grade appropriate.
+Create an educational poster, notebook, or display about any manual activity or on any wildlife topic of choice that is age/grade appropriate.

-Create an educational poster, notebook or display about any manual activity or on any wildlife topic of choice that is age/grade appropriate.
+Create an educational poster, notebook, or display about any manual activity or on any wildlife topic of choice that is age/grade appropriate.

-Create an educational poster, notebook or display about any manual activity or on any wildlife topic of choice that is age/grade appropriate.
+Create an educational poster, notebook, or display about any manual activity or on any wildlife topic of choice that is age/grade appropriate.
 Youth can also design and complete an independent study activity.

-WOODCRAFT: ARTS & CRAFTS (Eligible to be selected for State Fair)
+WOODCRAFT: ARTS & CRAFTS

-Overall Exhibit Guidelines: Exhibits will be entered into the following classes for judging: Beginner: Grade 3-5; Intermediate: Grade 6-8; Advanced: Grade 9-12; All Levels - 4-H member can exhibit 1 or more projects of their own design utilizing different techniques and project was completed in current year.
+Exhibit Introduction: Exhibits will be entered into the following classes for judging: Beginner: Grade 3-5; Intermediate: Grade 6-8; Advanced: Grade 9-12; All Levels - 4-H member can exhibit 1 or more projects of their own design utilizing different techniques and project was completed in current year.